-The Aa Trust
+The AA Trust

-Stay updated on changes from The Aa Trust and other funders
+Stay updated on changes from The AA Trust and other funders

 Get daily notifications about new funding opportunities, deadline changes, and programme updates from UK funders.